 Weebly is free to start, but there are upgrades available for a monthly fee as well as the option to purchase a custom domain.
 With the monthly fees, Weebly can become very costly.

 Ghost was created to make blogging easy again.
 WordPress has created a powerful software that will allow you to create a site exactly as you envisioned.
 With all of the power WordPress has added, learning how to use its software has become difficult.
-Ghost wanted to bring back the simplicity of blogging again so people can focus on what matters their writing.
+Ghost wanted to bring back the simplicity of blogging again so people can focus on what matters in their writing.

 Just like WordPress, you will have to provide hosting.
 If you are only interested in owning a professional-looking blog without a lot of bells and whistles, Ghost might be the right choice.
 However, if you plan on growing your site to something bigger and better, you might want to go with WordPress.